 Texas Health Plano has the only Level IV Neonatal Intensive Care Unit in Collin County, providing the highest level of care available to the smallest and most critically ill babies.
 The new NICU Family Center will serve families with infants who spend several days or months in care, families visiting the hospitals from out of town, and families transitioning home and who need additional training to care for their babies.

-A message from Josh Floren, President, Texas Health Presbyterian Hospital Plano
+A Message from Fraser Hay, President of Texas Health Presbyterian Hospital Plano

 Our Donors Make the Difference!

 It takes a community to bring a project from dream to reality.
 There are still several naming opportunities available for those who would like to be a part of this important project:

 |Single Room (4 available)||$150,000|